 (I’ve been to each one twice, and personally much prefer Quintonil.
 Read more in my Mexico City Foodie Guide!)

-Next-door neighbor to Chapultepec Park, and home to the Museo Nacional de Antropología (which exhibits Mexico’s rich indigenous history and their cultures), Museo Jumex (a contemporary art museum), Museo Soumaya (classical and modern art museum), there are so many things to do in Polanco!
+Next-door neighbor to Chapultepec Park, and home to the Museo Nacional de Antropología (which exhibits Mexico’s rich indigenous history and their cultures – book a guided tour!), Museo Jumex (a contemporary art museum), Museo Soumaya (classical and modern art museum), there are so many things to do in Polanco!

 Stay in Polanco

-When only the best will do, Polanco is your place!
+When only the best will do, Polanco is your place to stay in Mexico City!
 From the most prestigious restaurants in Mexico and high-end shopping, to lively nightlife, and a fun vibe, Polanco is a great place to stay.
 5-star boutique hotels abound, but they are quite affordable compared to other places in the world!

 Luxury Stays in Polanco